Avanade/Beef/samples/MyEf.Hr/docs/7-Performance-Review.md

   }
 ```

 Once configured the code-generation can be performed.
-Use the following command line to generate.
+Use the following command line within the `MyEf.Hr.CodeGen` directory to generate.

 ```
 dotnet run entity